 We employ the NVIDIA Sionna link-level testbench \cite{hoydis2023} and the Blender graphics suite \cite{blender2018} as our simulators to generate 3GPP-compliant MIMO channels and multimodal sensing data.
 As shown in Fig. \ref{fig:scene}, we simulate an urban intersection scenario consisting of four buildings and four moving vehicles, representing the static and dynamic components of the environment, respectively.
-Specifically, we randomly sample $6,000$ user locations and, for each location, simulate the vehicles moving across $5$ transmission frames that the user communicates with a central BS, resulting in a dataset of $S = 30{,}000$ synchronized channel-sensing samples.
+Specifically, we randomly sample $6,000$ user locations and, for each location, simulate vehicles moving across $5$ transmission frames during which the user communicates with a central BS, resulting in a dataset of $S = 30{,}000$ synchronized channel-sensing samples.
 Both the user and the BS employ hybrid analog and digital antenna arrays.
-The number of antennas is set to $N_{BS}$ = 64 and $N_{UE}$ = 16, and the corresponding number of RF chains is $N_{\text{RF}}^{BS}=4$ and $N_{\text{RF}}^{UE}=4$.
+The numbers of antennas are set to $N_{BS}$ = 64 and $N_{UE}$ = 16, and the corresponding numbers of RF chains are $N_{\text{RF}}^{BS}=4$ and $N_{\text{RF}}^{UE}=4$.
 Moreover, the transmission frame period is set to $T_f=10$ ms and the communication bandwidth is configured as $W $= 120 kHz, resulting in $N_{sym}=1120$ transmit symbols per frame according to the 5G standard \cite{3gpp.38.331}.

-The proposed cross-modal flow matching framework is implemented in PyTorch and trained on an NVIDIA GeForce RTX 4090 24 GB GPU.
+The proposed cross-modal flow framework is implemented in PyTorch and trained on an NVIDIA GeForce RTX 4090 24 GB GPU.
+The model sizes of the multimodal stochastic encoder and the neural velocity field are 209.43~MB and 142.59~MB, respectively.
 The dataset collected is divided into training and testing sets with a 9:1 ratio.
 The model is trained for $N_{\mathrm{tr}} = 2000$ epochs using a batch size of $B_s = 128$.
-The weight of regularization term is $\lambda=10^{-4}$ and the learning rate of the Adam optimizer is set to $\eta=10^{-4}$.
+The weight of the regularization term is $\lambda=10^{-4}$ and the learning rate of the Adam optimizer is set to $\eta=10^{-4}$.